-- 5.5.20 The Chairman has precedence in the district but not so as to prejudicially affect His Majesty's Royal prerogative. - 5.5.21 The Chairman must therefore concede precedence to the Lord-Lieutenant of Leicestershire if the Lord-Lieutenant is attending a function in their official capacity representing the King. - 5.5.22 Guidance on the protocols for royal visits can be obtained from the office of the Lord-Lieutenant but the order of introduction to a royal visitor will normally be: - 5.5.22.1 Lord Lieutenant's partner; - 5.5.22.2 High Sheriff and partner; - 5.5.22.3 Chairman of Harborough District Council and partner; - 5.5.22.4 Chief Executive, Harborough District Council and partner.
+- 5.5.20 The Chairman has precedence in the district but not so as to prejudicially affect His Majesty's Royal prerogative6. - 5.5.21 The Chairman must therefore concede precedence to the Lord-Lieutenant of Leicestershire if the Lord-Lieutenant is attending a function in their official capacity representing the King. - 5.5.22 Guidance on the protocols for royal visits can be obtained from the office of the Lord-Lieutenant but the order of introduction to a royal visitor will normally be: - 5.5.22.1 Lord Lieutenant's spouse; - 5.5.22.2 High Sheriff and spouse;

-&lt;sup>154 Minute number 1039/90-91
+5 Minute number 1039/90-91

-&lt;sup>155 Section 3(4) of the Local Government Act 1972
+6 Section 3(4) of the Local Government Act 1972

-- 5.5.23 For any event other than a royal visit, the High Sheriff of the County does not take precedence over the Chairman of the Council when attending District occasions. - 5.5.24 The Chairman will take precedence in the District over the Town Mayor of Lutterworth unless it is predominantly a Town occasion to which the Chairman has been invited as a guest. - 5.5.25 The Chairman's consort/escort does not have any legal status but customarily takes precedence immediately after the Chairman. - 5.5.26 The Chairman enjoys precedence only in the District of Harborough.
+- 5.5.22.3 Chairman of Harborough District Council and spouse; - 5.5.22.4 Chief Executive, Harborough District Council and spouse. - 5.5.23 For any event other than a royal visit, the High Sheriff of the County does not take precedence over the Chairman of the Council when attending District occasions7. - 5.5.24 The Chairman will take precedence in the District over the Town Mayor of Lutterworth unless it is predominantly a Town occasion to which the Chairman has been invited as a guest. - 5.5.25 The Chairman's consort or escort does not have any legal status but customarily takes precedence immediately after the Chairman. - 5.5.26 The Chairman enjoys precedence only in the district of Harborough.
 If accepting an invitation in another authority's area, permission from the Chairman's secretary of that area should be obtained if insignia is to be worn.
 This does not apply to formal invitations received from other authorities to attend civic functions. - 5.5.27 In the absence of the Chairman, the Vice-Chairman is entitled to the Chairman's right of precedence within the District.
 Invitations to a function therefore, should not be sent to (or solicited by) the Vice-Chairman (or for that matter by the Chairman).
 The Vice-Chairman has no special precedence when not deputising for the Chairman.